-Favorite Female Singers -Karen Carpenter - some Canadian female singers some American female singers
+Favorite Female Singers -Karen Carpenter - Canadian Female Singers and American Female Singers

-My List of favourite female singers starts with Karen Carpenter
+My List of favorite female singers starts with Karen Carpenter

 I have heard and seen a lot of female singers in my lifetime, starting way back in the 1950s with artistes like Ella Fitzgerald.
 Peggy Lee ( Does anyone remember 'Fever' ?
 How could anyone forget 'Fever'?) right through to the present time!

 Having said all of that I am nominating Karen Carpenter as the best female singer that I have been fortunate enough to hear.

 Unfortunately no longer with us I feel she has become a legend with a legion of loyal followers.The rest of the list is in no particular order of popularity.

 Who I prefer to listen to depends on my mood at the time.
 Sometimes melancholy, sometimes happy.

 I hope you don't mind that I am actually cheating a bit with a duet but I feel she so dominated with her singing that no one really notices her brother Richard!